 Generally speaking world markets accept three types of saffron quality: negin, pushal, and sargol.
 Every saffron type is also graded according to four different categories.
 This means saffrons are tested for certain levels of crocin, safranal and picrocrocin.

 As described earlier, in the extreme cases you need to be aware of the fake saffron.
 You need to make sure you are getting the quality you have been promised.
 Saffron should comply with, and be tested according to ISO 3632 standard.
 ISO tests 3632 11:2010 and 3632 10:2011 describe the methodology and criteria to attest whether the saffron is qualitative.
 These test are used for saffron threads and powder.
 If you are buying from the producer, they should provide you with Certificate of Origin, Certificate of Analysis, Safforn’s Chemical Analysis Test, and HACCP.

 In order to officially and clearly find out, laboratory tests give the most authentic answer to you.
 There are alternative ways to check the quality by handy and easier methodologies as well.
 It should be pointed out, it is more difficult to test the powder saffron without the laboratory equipment.

 Saffron smells strong and fresh.
 Mix of floral, honey and hay scent.
 Fake saffron does not have a strong smell.

 Real saffron should taste sweet and bitter.
 There are no alternatives for the taste of saffron.
 When saffron tastes only sweet it is fake.

-When saffron thread is put in the water, it should give away its colour slowly.
-When strong colour appears fast, you are dealing with adulterated saffron.
-Genuine saffron thread should not change its colour in water, also the thread’s structure should remain strong.
+When saffron thread is put in the water, it should give away its color slowly.
+When strong color appears fast, you are dealing with adulterated saffron.
+Genuine saffron thread should not change its color in water, also the thread’s structure should remain strong.